-A list setting out the names of the Directors and their roles and functions is available on the respective websites of the Company and the Stock Exchange.
-Directors' biographical details in full compliance with disclosure requirements under the Listing Rules are set out in "(A) Biographical Details of Directors and Senior Management" on pages 42 to 44.
+An up-to-date list of Directors and their roles and functions is available on the respective websites of the Company and the Stock Exchange.
+Directors' biographical details in full compliance with disclosure requirements under the Listing Rules are set out in "(A) Biographical Details of Directors and Senior Management" on pages 37 to 39.
 All Directors, including INEDs, are identified as such in all corporate communications that disclose the names of Directors.

-The Board composition and attendance records of Directors at Board meetings and annual general meeting ("AGM") during the financial year ended 31 December 2022 are set out below:
+The Board composition and attendance records of Directors at Board meetings, Board Committees meetings and annual general meeting ("AGM") during the financial year ended 31 December 2023 are set out below:

-Number of Meeting(s) (Attended/Held) Annual General Directors Board Meetings Meeting Chairman Stephen T H Ng 5/5 1/1 Non-executive Directors Frankie C M Yick Peter Z K Pao 5/5 5/5 1/1 1/1 Independent Non-executive Directors David T C Lie-A-Cheong Roger K H Luk Michael T P Sze Brian S K Tang Ivan T L Ting 5/5 5/5 5/5 5/5 5/5 1/1 1/1 1/1 1/1 1/1
+2023 Meetings Attended/Held

+Directors Board Audit Committee Remuneration Committee Annual General Meeting

+Chairman

+Mr Stephen T H Ng 5/5 N/A 1/1 1/1

+Non-executive Directors

+Hon Frankie C M Yick 5/5 N/A N/A 1/1

+Mr Peter Z K Pao 5/5 N/A N/A 1/1

+Independent Non-executive Directors

+Mr David T C Lie-A-Cheong 5/5 N/A N/A 1/1

+Mr Roger K H Luk 5/5 3/3 N/A 1/1

+Mr Michael T P Sze 5/5 3/3 1/1 1/1

+Mr Brian S K Tang 5/5 3/3 1/1 1/1

+Mr Ivan T L Ting 4/5 1/2 N/A 1/1

+Total Number of Meetings 5 3 1 1